 Provide perfectionist students with a few simple and effective strategies to use when they experience failure.

 Bubble Monsters are a simple and effective way to provide a fun distraction and encourage students to take deep breaths.
 Simply put a small amount of hand soap into a jar or plastic container and add a small amount of water.
-Next, encourage students to full their tummy with air and blow down through the straw.
+Next, encourage students to fill their stomachs with air and blow down through the straw.
 Challenge your student to see if they can make the bubbles spill over the top of the container!

 Other strategies to help perfectionist students include: